afnandamra/city_explorer_api/README.md

 and have fun :smiley:

 ## Architecture
-Node.js and Express.js for the backend
+Node.js and Express.js for the back-end

 ## Change Log